imixs/imixs-cloud/doc/STORAGE.md

 	  fromBackup: ""

 This storage class definition will automatically create 3 replicas of a persistence volume.

+**Note:** The storage class is marked as the 'default' storage class within the cluster.
+This allows you to create a PersistentVolumeClaim with an unspecified storageClassName.
+Find details [here](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/#defaulting-behavior).

 ### Create a Volume Claim